 There is one other change even with those unconfigured observers.
-The log line for the test request we sent no longer says DummyThread-1 but instead has a really long number in its place.
+The log line for the test request we sent now has a field called "traceID".
 That's the Trace ID of the request.
 You'll see in the next section that when a single request causes multiple log lines, they'll all have the same Trace ID which helps correlate them.